 Campus NewspaperThe Daily Trojan is the official student campus newspaper.
 Its coverage includes campus news, editorials, sports, features about campus activities and events, an entertainment section, and letters to the editor.
 Published Monday through Friday, the paper is distributed free in kiosks located in various parts of the campus and in the Student Publications Office, Student Union Building, Room 404, (213) 740-2707.

 USC YearbookEl Rodeo, USC's yearbook, highlights events of the year.
-It is usually purchased as part of the Spirit Activity Card (season ticket) and distributed in the late spring.
-The El Rodeo office is located in the Student Union Building, Room 405, (213) 740-5639.
+Students may pre-order copies of El Rodeo during the fall semester by visiting www.uscelrodeo.com.
+The yearbook is distributed in the late spring.
+The El Rodeo office is located in the Student Union Building, Room 405, (213) 740-2707.

 Radio StationKSCRadio is the official campus radio station broadcasting live at 1560 AM.
 KSCR is also available live via the Internet and can be accessed at kscr.org.
 It is the student source for music, news, sports and information.
 Located on the first floor of Marks Hall, the station broadcasts seven days a week.
 Students may work in sales, engineering, public relations and programming.
 Call 740-KSCR (740-5727) for music requests and additional information.